Frequently Asked Questions

 For more information, see our disability resources page.

 Yes, appointments for the Research Advisory Service (RAS) are now exclusively made online - Cal undergrads login with their CalNetID instead of signing up at the Doe Reference Desk.
-RAS lets undergraduate students book a 30-minute appointments with a librarian who will help refine and focus research inquiries, identify useful online and print sources, and develop search strategies for humanities and social sciences topics.
+RAS lets undergraduate students book a 30-minute appointment with a librarian who will help refine and focus research inquiries, identify useful online and print sources, and develop search strategies for humanities and social sciences topics.

 You can also always get research help online, by phone, or in person.